Frequently Asked Questions

 Jobs are available in numerous places including hospitals, clinics, physician offices, health departments, and at the INL (Idaho National Laboratory).
 This means that you can go just about anyplace for employment.
 Jobs are available in all 50 states and internationally.
 According to the Bureau of Labor Statistics Employment of radiologic technologists is expected to increase by about 12 percent from now to 2026, faster than the average for all occupations.

 Currently there is a demand for Radiographers nationally.
 Employment is projected to grow faster than average; those with knowledge of more than one diagnostic imaging procedure will have the best employment opportunities.
-Though we can never predict the future, the need for qualified Radiographers is escalating but has been more difficult locally to obtain employment.
+Though we can never predict the future, the need for qualified Radiographers is escalating.
 According to the U.S. bureau of Labor Statistics, the nation will need more Radiologic Technologists in the next few years.
 With the American population growing older on the average, it is expected that the need for medical care will continue to expand.
 As long as medical care is required, the professional services of the radiographer will be in demand.